gridbugs/gridbugs.org/_posts/2019-02-10-wave-function-collapse.md

 The remaining tiles still just appear once.

-The frequency hint for the above 4 tiles will be 5, and the hint for the other tiles will be 1.
+The relative frequency the above 4 tiles will be 5, and the hint for the other tiles will be 1.
 This means that the above 4 tiles are 5 times as likely to appear in a given position as the other tiles.